A Brief History

 When deciding where to get your ears pierced, it’s important to evaluate the method an establishment uses for ear piercing.
 The ideal way to get both your earlobes and your cartilage pierced is with a needle, but you won’t find a mall kiosk worker or jewelry boutique clerk wielding one of those.
 Usually popular ear piercing establishments use piercing guns, which aren’t ideal for a couple reasons:

 - An ear piercing gun can’t be sterilized in an autoclave, which is a machine used to essentially cook away bacteria at high temperatures.
-At best, they may be wiped down with alcohol in between uses, which is an inferior way to clean a tool used to puncture multiple people’s flesh.
+At best, piercing guns may be wiped down with alcohol in between uses.

-- Piercing guns make holes basically by putting force behind a blunt object—i.e. the gun drives a stud earring post through your ear with a surge of pressure akin to what a carpenter’s nail gun delivers.
-A stud post isn’t anywhere near as sharp as a piercing needle, so it tears through the skin roughly and leaves a rather jagged hole behind.
+- Piercing guns make holes basically by putting force behind a blunt object (i.e. the gun drives a stud earring post through your ear with a surge of pressure akin to what a carpenter’s nail gun delivers).
+A stud post isn’t anywhere nearly as sharp as a piercing needle, so it tears through the skin roughly.

 In the case of a cartilage piercing, a piercing gun will actually shatter the cartilage of your ear.
-The end result is often times a prolonged and painful healing process that practically invites infection to the party.
+The end result is oftentimes a prolonged and painful healing process with higher risk for infection.

 The other downside to getting your ears pierced at an establishment that uses piercing guns is that the jewelry you’re pierced with will likely have two fatal flaws:

-Whether you’ve just had your earlobes or your cartilage pierced, the aftercare regime is basically the same.
-Ideally, you should spray your new piercing 3-6 times per day with a sea salt solution like Recovery piercing aftercare spray or H2Ocean.
+Whether you’ve just had your earlobes or your cartilage pierced, the aftercare regimen is basically the same.
+Ideally, you should spray your new piercing 3-6 times per day with a sea salt solution like Recovery piercing aftercare spray.
 Do not wash your new piercing with soap; sea salt solution is a much gentler cleanser that promotes healing, whereas soap can dry out your skin and make you more susceptible to infection.

 Some people like to do full sea salt solution (SSS) soaks in addition to spritzing their piercings with an aftercare spray.
-To make your own SSS, you’ll need sea salt (aquarium salt from a pet store will work perfectly), a cup of water, tea tree oil (optional), and cotton balls.
+To make your own SSS, you’ll need sea salt, a cup of distilled water, tea tree oil (optional), and cotton balls.
 Once you have your ingredients gathered up, follow these instructions to make and apply your SSS:

-- Bring 1 cup of water to a boil, and continue boiling it for 5 minutes to sterilize it.
+- Bring (1) cup of distilled water to a boil; boil for 5 minutes to sterilize

-- Stir in ¼ tsp. sea salt, and then let the mixture cool.
+- Stir in 1/4 tsp. sea salt, then let the mixture cool.